 Dr. Grass suggested that Cao take on a civic engagement project at SMC spearheaded statewide by the California Community Colleges Civic Impact Project, and championed at SMC by Superintendent/President Dr. Kathryn E. Jeffery.
 With a handful of PTK volunteers, Cao helped register more than 200 SMC students to vote in the 2016 local, state, and national elections.

 “Most of us were international students,” remembers Cao.
 “It’s not like we had the right to vote—but we were so happy to get involved in this kind of civic engagement activity.”
 She was selected for the prestigious California Community Colleges Civic Impact Scholars Program in recognition of her advocacy efforts during the project.

 She was also recently selected as one of the 2017 SMC Dale Ride Interns and will be interning at Oxfam International’s Washington D.C. office this summer.

 “I think my character is just like my mom,” says Cao.
 “She used to keep everything inside, and let only the positive out.”
 No one in her family had attended college.
 “My mom graduated from high school, and my father graduated from middle school.”

-the Graduate Stories Website to find more stories about this year’s graduates—as well as those profiled in previous years.
-More details on the June 13 commencement ceremony can be found on
+Please visit the Graduate Stories Website to find more stories about this year’s graduates—as well as those profiled in previous years.
+More details on the June 13 commencement ceremony can be found on the Graduation Website.

 # # # #